upenn/.github/profile/README.md

 * [https://github.com/orgs/upenn/sso/sign_up](https://github.com/orgs/upenn/sso/sign_up)

 Note that you can associate your Penn WebLogin SSO identity with any of your GitHub accounts, but only one can be associated at a time.
-You will also be required to enable Two-factor authentication on your GitHub account, if you haven’t done so already.
+You will also be required to enable [Two-factor authentication](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/accessing-github-using-two-factor-authentication) on your GitHub account, if you haven't done so already.

 **WARNING:** GitHub is not suitable for storing sensitive information, including: